 • The exclusion shall not be construed as allowing the sale of low acid foods (pH > 4.6) in hermetically sealed containers (i.e. home-canned green beans, peas, etc.) when such food is not prepared in a permitted establishment.

 Some states require testing if the pH level is unknown.

 For many food products, the pH level is already known.
 You can test for pH yourself using a pH spear tester. (make sure it is made for food and has a long spear tip).

 Oklahoma State University shares an awesome guide for selecting the correct tester for foods and liquids which includes tips and tricks for operation and maintenance.
 Get The Guide Here.

 SOUTH DAKOTA COTTAGE FOOD LAWS LABELING REQUIREMENTS

-- Name of Product
+- Name of the product.

-- Date the product was made or processed
+- Date the product was made or processed.

 - A disclaimer that states: “This product was not produced in a commercial kitchen.
-It has been home-processed in a kitchen that may also process common food allergens such as tree nuts, peanuts, eggs, soy, wheat, milk, fish, and crustacean shellfish.”
+It has been home-processed in a kitchen that may also process common food allergens, such as tree nuts, peanuts, eggs, soy, wheat, milk, fish, and crustacean shellfish.”